Top 30+ Celtic Symbols And Their Meanings

 Celtic Double Spiral Symbols

-A pattern of two intertwined spirals facing different directions in Celtic culture is associated with the concept of “eternity.”
-The fact is that the twisted lines have no beginning or end, so they can embody the endless cycle of birth, life, and death.
-Sometimes they symbolize development, as the movement inward of the spiral reflects the invisible process of personal evolution.
-In a broader sense, this is a symbol of any transformation and change – not necessarily spiritual.
-In China, the Double Spiral represents harmony between Yin and Yang – two opposites that unite into one whole.
+In the Celtic culture, the pattern of two intertwined spirals, directed in different directions, is associated with the concept of “eternity.”
+The fact that the twisted lines have neither beginning nor end, so they can represent the endless cycle of birth, Life, and death.
+Sometimes, they symbolize development, as the inward movement of the spiral reflects the invisible process of personal evolution.
+In a broader sense, it is a symbol of any transformation and change – not necessarily spiritual.
+In China, the double spiral symbolizes harmony between Yin and Yang, two opposites that come together to form a whole.

 17 Cernunnos